Teamfight Tactics – best comps TFT 9.15

 Ranger comps TFT

 The idea behind this comp is to load Varus and Ashe with some very specific items as they will be the main carries.
-There’s also some very specific positioning, so ensure your Guardians are buffing each other in your formations.
+There’s also some very specific positioning, so ensure your Guardians are buffing other champions in your formations (aside from other Guardians).
 There is a sub-goal after achieving everything that’ll tip you over the edge too.

 - Champions: Mordekaiser, Braum, Varus, Kindred, Leona, Ashe, and Vayne.
 Sejuani is an optional eighth champion.